 Victoria is Artistic Director of Terra Incognita Arts, an organisation that uses theatre and the arts to share the extraordinary stories of ordinary people.

-The organisation is currently working on Invisible Army, a touring theatre production that tells the remarkable story of Robbie, a fifteen year old boy who cares for his mum, has to get to the shops and back before school starts, and is worried he's turning invisible.
-Invisible Army is created in collaboration with Glasgow South West Carers Centre and will tour Scotland in October 2016.
+Most recently, Victoria wrote Invisible Army (Terra Incognita), a touring theatre production that tells the remarkable story of Robbie, a fifteen year old boy who cares for his mum, has to get to the shops and back before school starts, and is worried he's turning invisible.
+Invisible Army was created in collaboration with Glasgow South West Carers Centre and toured Scotland in October 2016.

 Please do not hesitate to contact me if you have need of any further information.